DavisBoz/proj5-mongo/README.md

 Simple list of controle times from project 4 stored in MongoDB database.

-## What is in this repository

-You have a minimal implementation of Docker compose in DockerMongo folder, using which you can connect the flask app to MongoDB (as demonstrated in class).
-Refer to the lecture slide "05a-Table-driven.pdf" and "05b-Docker-Compose.pdf" (dated 10/24 and 10/26).
-You'll also need MongoCommands.txt.
-Solved acp_times.py file is in piazza under resources tab!

 ## Functionality you'll add

 ~Submit clears the webpage for new entries and pushes the current entries to the database.